Marketing Real Estate with a Focus on Safety and Compliance

 Fair Housing Laws and Non-Discriminatory Advertising

-The law extends beyond just advertisements and listings.
+The law extends past just advertisements and listings.
 When marketing a property, real estate agents must be cautious not to engage in practices that may indirectly exclude or disadvantage certain groups.
 This includes the way properties are photographed and presented in marketing materials.
 Showing a property in a way that focuses disproportionately on a particular demographic group (e.g., a family-centric home with family-oriented features) can lead to unintentional exclusion.

 Advertising Claims and Misrepresentation